Does the secretive board running Harvard get a failing grade? - KESQ

 The issue of who is on the board is no small matter.
 It will be up to those members of the Harvard Corporation to decide who will be best to replace Gay and clean up the mess.

-Sam Lessin, a venture capitalist and former Facebook executive, told CNN that Gay’s resignation is the beginning, not the end.
+Sam Lessin, a venture capitalist and former Facebook executive, told CNN Pritzker should resign and the Corporation needs to become “way more” transparent.
+Lessin, who is attempting to run for another university board, the Harvard Board of Overseers, argued Gay’s resignation is the beginning, not the end.

-The Harvard Corporation issued a statement on Tuesday saying it has accepted Gay’s resignation “with sorrow.”
+The Harvard Corporation issued a statement earlier this week saying it has accepted Gay’s resignation “with sorrow.”

 “These past several months have seen Harvard and higher education face a series of sustained and unprecedented challenges,” The Harvard Corporation said.
 “In the face of escalating controversy and conflict, President Gay and the Fellows have sought to be guided by the best interests of the institution whose future progress and well-being we are together committed to uphold.”